wlsf82/protractor-and-webrtc/README.md

 The idea is create test cases for the following scenarios:

+- Check that video is flowing between two clients
 - Check that a incoming photo is displayed on browser 2 when browser 1 clicks 'snap & send'
 - Check that a incoming photo is displayed on browser 2 when browser 1 clicks 'snap' and 'send'
 - Check that a incoming photo is not displayed on browser 2 when browser 1 clicks 'snap & send' but browser 2 refreshes the page after receiving the photo